remix-run/remix-website/data/posts/server-components.md

 example note.
 It contains **Markdown**!"}
 ```

+Without server components, the only time the user has to download that template again is if they empty their browser cache or you ship a new version of the template.

 Because server components couple your data to your template, your users have to download the template _with every single interaction_ related to that component.
 While it's "Zero-Bundle" for your JavaScript, the subsequent interactions are "Infinite Bundle" over the wire 😟.

-Clicking all three links with Server Components results in 14kB over the wire--it's only 1.5kB with Remix.
+Clicking all three links with Server Components results in 14kB over the wire—it's only 1.5kB with Remix.
 We're hoping in a real world app this difference isn't the 10x we're seeing in the demo.

-Without server components, the only time the user has to download that template again is if they empty their browser cache or you ship a new version of the template.

 Note that the item template wasn't included in the initial page load of the Remix version either.
 The only benefit we got on the initial page load from Server Components was removing the hydration `<script>`.
 Is it worth trading that for much larger payloads as the user interacts with the app?
 We don't know yet, but that's our second biggest concern <small>("what's your first?")</small>.

 ## Our Take

 Server Components + streamed rendering seems optimal for pages you can't make fast on the backend or when you don't expect your user to click on more than a link or two.
 You'll get the user something useful as soon as possible.
-For anything else, we're not sure the tradeoffs on subsequent interactions are worth removing the hydration script--especially for sites where your users visit more pages than the one they landed on.
+For anything else, we're not sure the tradeoffs on subsequent interactions are worth removing the hydration script—especially for sites where your users visit more pages than the one they landed on.
 Remix is concerned about the entire user experience, not just the TTFB.

 Additionaly, if you can get your app and your data to the edge, you can usually render the entire document, even with the hydration script data duplication, in milliseconds.
 The UX of a document coming in pieces _very quickly_ might not be ideal.
 Or at the very least, not needed.